robertu94/robertu94.github.io/content/learning/development.markdown

 Static analysis has and continues to be powerful tool in proving the correctness of software.

 [^1]: Software that could prove that software always terminates with the correct result would require the prover to first determine that the software would terminate which has been proved in to be impossible in a computationally efficient way.
 See the discussion in Cook, Stephen A. "The complexity of theorem-proving procedures."
 Proceedings of the third annual ACM symposium on Theory of computing.
 1971.

++ What is the current state of tests and reviews in the system you use?
+Do they catch bugs before you can?
+Why or why not?
+{.activity}

 # Deployment